Karen Morley: Personal life

 In November 1932, Morley married director Charles Vidor in Santa Ana, California.
 They were divorced on March 2, 1943.
 Vidor and Morley had a son.
 She married actor Lloyd Gough in 1943, with whom she shared political leanings.

 Death

-Morley lived in Santa Monica, California at the now demolished retirement facility the Beautiful Montana Gardens during her later years.
+Morley lived in Santa Monica, California, at a now-demolished retirement facility, the Beautiful Montana Gardens, during her later years.
 She died of pneumonia at the age of 93 in Woodland Hills, California.
 She was survived by three grandchildren and two great-grandchildren.